jonseymour/12coins/README.md

 		return f, w
 	}

+See the <a href="#simple">link</a> for a slightly simpler variant of this solution.

+I have since [discovered](http://www.iwriteiam.nl/Ha12coins.html) that a very similar solution was discovered in 1961 by Frank Cole.
+The arithmetic of Cole's solution is more amenable to being tracked by a human than the bit manipulations performed here although its [Go representation](https://github.com/jonseymour/12coins/blob/frank-cole/solution.go#L11-L31) is arguably less straight forward.

+#Visualising The Structure Of The Solution

 The following Venn diagram, which shows the intersections between the sets of coins involved in all 3 weighings, helps to provide a heuristic justification for why this set of weighings is capable of discriminating the 24 cases - each